g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 2. "squelch" events from the TTS system
   - the TTS system provides some feedback about its present state
   - we don't need it for this exercise
-3. concatenate the signal functions togeter and return them with `pure`
+3. concatenate the signal functions together and return them with `pure`
 4. update the agent to
   1. call our function
   2. `fuselr` the old and new outputs together